MonoGame: Shader Compilation on Linux

 $ dotnet restore .

-Add your shader to the pipeline with MGCB, and you should be good to go.
+Lastly, add your shader to the pipeline with MGCB, reference it in your game, and you should be good to go.

 shell